-Your Washington County Jail has two different types of programs that put inmates to work.
-These programs directly benefit both the inmate participants and the citizens of Washington County.
+The Washington County Jail has two different types of programs that put Adult in Custdoy (AIC) to work.
+These programs directly benefit both the AIC and the Washington County community.

 Work In Lieu of Jail Program